nikefn/nikefn.github.io/about.md

 Hi, I'm Niklas.
 I'm a research associate at [Fraunhofer IAO](https://www.muse.iao.fraunhofer.de/en/ueber-uns/team-urban-systems-engingeering/smart-urban-environments.html) in Stuttgart, working in the Urban Systems Engineering department.
 Most of my work is about cities, sustainability and the question of how the two may fit together.

 A lot of that work happens inside large European research projects.
 Right now I coordinate the *replication and scaling* work package in [URBREATH]({{ site.url }}/urbreath), which is about nature-based solutions for climate resilience across different European cities.
 Before that I worked on *positive energy districts* in [SPARCS]({{ site.url }}/sparcs), and on the societal side of carbon capture in [ACCSESS]({{ site.url }}/accsess).
-The overarching idea is the concept of *"replication"* and on how something that works in one city, may be made to work in another (...and why that often turns out to be much harder than it sounds).
+The overarching idea is the concept of *"replication"* and on how something that works in one city, may be made to work in another.

 Recently I've been spending time on the idea of the *[Citiverse]({{ site.url }}/citiverse)* and on city-scale virtual environments that try to bring together digital twins, simulations and immersive interfaces.
 I am still trying to understand what to make out of the concept and where it could go.
 Yet, the question I keep coming back to, is, whether tools like those could actually help people from different backgrounds arrive at a shared understanding of what is happening and what could happen in their city.
 I've written more about that on the dedicated [project page]({{ site.url }}/citiverse).